-Before they became stars, these folks proudly served our country and are some of the most famous veterans.
+Before they became stars, these folks proudly served our country, and they're some of the most famous veterans

 Every editorial product is independently selected, though we may be compensated or receive an affiliate commission if you buy something through our links.
 Ratings and prices are accurate and items are in stock as of time of publication.